Grompp error due to incorrect reading of itp file

 directives can also be commented out now.

-#2 Updated by Teemu Murtola almost 10 years ago
+#2 Updated by Teemu Murtola over 10 years ago

 The cpp replacement in grompp does several things a bit differently compared to a real preprocessor, this being one of them (another being that it doesn't remove defines that don't have a value).
 I think it would be better to be as compatible with cpp as possible, because the syntax certainly suggests it would work as cpp, and this would mean not requiring a space.
 Also, in other cases grompp works fine without a space before a comment.